How to Care for your African House Snake

 Hides and Décor

 The snake will require a few hides in the vivarium so that it can feel secure.
-By having 2 or 3 in different areas, the snake will be able to choose the one at the best temperature.
+By having at least 2 or 3 in different areas, the snake will be able to choose the one at the best temperature.
 A humid hide is also recommended, these are hollow hides with a damp moss inside.
 Snakes will often use these when they are shedding their skin.

 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.